- This event has passed.

-As we moved into the second year of Trump’s administration, we explored what partisanship looks like in Congress and the nation.
-In doing so, we asked a variety of questions, such as:
+As we move into the second year of Trump’s administration, we explore what partisanship looks like in Congress and the nation.
+In doing so, we ask a variety of questions, such as:

 - How have Republicans in Congress governed during this era, and have they been able to work with President Trump?

 - Does Trump have control over the party’s national organization?